darknight08zz/Expense-tracker/backend/README.md

 Categorize this expense into one word only from: Food, Transport, Shopping, Entertainment, Health, Education, Other.
 Expense: {description}.
 Reply with one word only.
 ```

-If Claude fails or no API key is configured, the category falls back to `Other`.
+If AI fails or no API key is configured, the category falls back to `Other`.